ph8tfunk/module1-challenge/README.md

 Module 1 Challenge of the edX bootcamp

 ## Description
-This the final product of a challenge to modifying & recatoring a website to become more semantic and accesiable.
+This is the final product of a challenge to modifying & refactor a website to become more semantic and accesiable.

 ## Installation
 N/A